zhengchangsulab/ProSampler/README.md

 - input_file -

-The input file should be a plain TEXT file in the FASTA format as either type or mixed types of the follows,
+The input file should be a plain TEXT file in the FASTA format as either type or mixed types of the following,

 < 1 >